August 30, 2018 by kicksta

 As such, the importance of generating engaging, high-quality content cannot be understated.
 The more unique and visually engaging your posts are, the more likely your followers are to interact with them.
 Considering Instagram’s new algorithmic update, this could ultimately be the single biggest factor that determines your posts’ future placement.

 In light of the fact that Facebook owns Instagram, it’s understandable that many brands and influencers are concerned about the algorithm’s potential to diminish their organic reach.
-As ReCode notes, Instagram is “building business profiles” and “special accounts specifically for brands,” indicating that the platform may soon be separating how it ranks and shares content from accounts identified as a business.
+If you are not already using sponsored posts to drive traffic to your page, it may be something worth investing in.

 As marketers have already seen on Facebook, such algorithmic changes typically reduce organic reach, requiring a greater investment in sponsored posts.
 While the loss of what is essentially free advertising will be a burden for many marketers, the undeniable truth is that Instagram’s highly engaged user base makes it an essential part of any social media marketing campaign.